ishikarawatt/federated-search-engine/README.md

 # 📄 License
 This project is licensed under the **MIT License** - see the LICENSE file for details.

-MIT License Summary:

-✅ You can use this software for any purpose

-✅ You can copy, modify, and distribute the software

-✅ You can use the software privately

-⚠️ You must include a copy of the license and copyright notice

-⚠️ The software is provided "as-is" without warranty

-For full license details, see the LICENSE file in the repository.

 ---

 # 👩‍💻 Author